 12.3.2.5 sec:certProvProtocolID

 The sec:certProvProtocolID enumeration type is used for the certProvProtocolID element of the certProvCmdArgs element of the cmdArgs element of the MEF Client Command cmdDescription element (see clause 8.3.9.7) to indicate the Certificate Provisioning protocol to be used.
-The cmdDescription is an attribute of the <mefClientCmd> resource type specified in oneM2M TS-0032 [ITU-T Y.oneM2M.MAF.MEF]).
+The cmdDescription is an attribute of the <mefClientCmd> resource type specified in oneM2M TS-0032 [ITU-T Y.4500.32]).